open-education-api/open-education-api.github.io/technical/consumers-and-profiles/eduxchange.md

 - `Selection minor`, selection minor indication
 - `Language`, language of the offering selection
 - `Study load (ECTS)`, study load of programs or courses in ects selection
-- Study load (Hours), study load of programs or courses in hours selection
 - Mode of study, mode of study selection
 - Mode of delivery, mode of delivery selection